Directory | Articles | Author

 A Messianic Kiddush

 Messianic believers need legitimate biblical summaries of their faith.
 Israel has long used the Shema of Deuteronomy 6 as her banner of faith.
 But the Shema is not "Messianic."
 It says nothing about the Messiah Yeshua.
 The NT contains passages which could be used as affirmations that link him to the faith of ancient Israel.
-This page lists six of them for consideration.
 [1 HTML page]

 Modern Messianic Creeds